RaceOfficials/communication-demo/README.md

 Any extra additions to that string that needs to be sent are shown in the respective client code.

 **NOTE:** This code is only *one* of the *two* communications protocols we will be using in the race.
 Due to the nature of the positioning system's setup, we are unable to add these heartbeats/codes to that server.
 For that reason, you will connect to that server separately.
-The code for this will be provided soon.
+An example of what this code *might* look like in python is provided in the mqtt folder, as well as an example packet that you can use to practice parsing what you will receive from the server.
+This is subject to change, as this has not yet been tested, since the positioning system is not yet set up.

 ## Running the Server